 Among his numerous publications are The Irish Sex Aetates Mundi (1983), Cummian’s Letter ‘De controversia paschali’, together with a related Irish computistical tract ‘De ratione conputandi’ (1988) [with Maura Walsh], Early Medieval Ireland, 400-1200 (1995), Early Irish History & Chronology (Dublin 2004) and, most recently, Whitley Stokes (1830-1909) — the lost Celtic notebooks rediscovered (2011).
 He is editor of volume 1 of the Royal Irish Academy’s New History of Ireland, prehistoric & early medieval (2005).

 Elva Johnston completed a BA and MA in University College Cork.
 She was awarded an NUI Travelling Studentship and studied in Oxford University, obtaining her DPhil.
 She was also a Senior Scholar at Christ Church, Oxford.
-Dr Johnston has been a lecturer in Early Irish History at University College Dublin since 1999.
+Dr Johnston has been a lecturer in Early Irish History at University College Dublin since 1999 and is the current Vice-Principal for Graduate Studies in the College of Arts and Humanities.

 Among her research publications is the monograph Literacy and Identity in Early Medieval Ireland (2013).
 This was awarded the prestigious Irish Historical Research Prize for 2015.
 She has also published papers on a variety of topics.
 These include the connection between literacy and conversion, the role of gender in hagiography and the significance of vernacular narratives in expressing elite identities.